This Policy was last reviewed and approved by the Board of Directors at it’s Meeting held on October 21,2025.

 The Company shall be guided by this Policy for determining the interest rates on various loan schemes of the Company.
 It shall also consider the prevailing market conditions, various rules and regulations prescribed by the RBI or such other competent authority, as applicable, from time to while fixing the interest rates.

+The rate of interest is annualised rates so that the borrower is aware of the exact rates that will be charged to the account.
 The customer is given a copy of sanction letter which has all loan conditions for transparency.
-The sanction letter clearly defines the rate of interest, penal rate of interest in case of delays etc.
+The sanction letter clearly defines the rate of interest, penal charges in case of delays etc. STFL follows ceiling of Annualised interest rates not exceeding 32% p.a. and processing charges not exceeding 2.50% on loan amount.

 B. Components of Interest leviable